apriorit/FindIDL/README.md

 * [Version History](#version-history)

 # Introduction
-FindIDL makes it possible to use MIDL abilities inside CMake.
+IDL is used for creating COM servers.
+Unfortunately CMake has no built-in support for IDL, so this module comes to rescue.

 ## Requirements
 - [CMake 3.0](https://cmake.org/download/) or higher
-- MIDL Compiler
+- MIDL compiler

 # Usage
 ## find_package()